TAR: Temporal Anchor-Constrained Reasoning for Video Temporal Grounding: Experiments

 \subsection{Ablation Study and Discussion}

 We conduct a series of ablation studies on the 7B model.

-\textbf{Number of Timestamps.} We conduct extensive experiments on the number of timestamps (anchor points), as shown in Table ~\ref{tab:iterative_steps_ablation}.
-The best performance (61.1 mIoU) is achieved when the number of timestamps is 2.
-In practice, using too many timestamps leads to slower convergence and worse evaluation results during training.
+\textbf{Impact of Training Strategy.} As shown in Table~\ref{tab:ablation_3_training}, incorporating the CoT data for supervised fine-tuning substantially enhances the model's temporal grounding ability during subsequent GRPO training.
+Training with reinforcement learning alone achieves only 45.9 R1@0.7, while applying chain-of-thought (CoT) supervision solely in the SFT stage yields just 21.0 R1@0.7, as SFT mainly focuses on token-level optimization and thus provides limited improvement in temporal understanding.
+However, when reinforcement learning is further applied to the SFT-trained model, both reasoning ability and video comprehension are strengthened, resulting in the best performance of 50.2 R1@0.7 and 61.1 mIoU.

+\textbf{Faithfulness and Autonomy of Reasoning Trajectories.} As illustrated in Figure~\ref{fig:faith}, we utilize Qwen2.5-VL-72B as an evaluator to score the reasoning trajectories of the three methods on a 5-point scale.
+Detailed evaluation protocols, including the specific prompts and scoring criteria, are provided in the supplementary material.
+Compared to Time-R1, which relies solely on outcome supervision, our method demonstrates superior faithfulness.
+Conversely, in contrast to Video-VER, which imposes strict supervision on the reasoning process, our approach exhibits enhanced autonomy.
+Ultimately, benefiting from our progressive refinement mechanism, our method achieves the highest mIoU.
+Furthermore, we provide concrete qualitative examples in the supplementary material to further illustrate the improved faithfulness and autonomy of our generated trajectories.

-\textbf{Ablation on TAR Rewards.} Table~\ref{tab:ablation_beta_gamma} describes the ablation study on TAR rewards, involving $\text{TAR}_1$, $\text{TAR}_2$, and $\text{TAR}_3$.
-The first row represents the baseline, where none of the TAR rewards are used.
-In other rows, $\text{TAR}_1$ is always employed because it is a soft IoU constraint applied to timestamps; omitting it may generate an overly wide time span and only slightly narrow it at each step.
-The core lies in $\text{TAR}_2$, and omitting it leads to reward hacking behavior where the model generates an excessive number of timestamp tags, resulting in very worse performance as shown in the second and third rows.
-With $\text{TAR}_1$, adding $\text{TAR}_2$ improves R1@0.7 by 1.9\% over the baseline in the first row without any TAR.
-Combining all components yields a 4.2\% gain, demonstrating their complementary effect.
+\textbf{Ablation on TAR Rewards.} Table~\ref{tab:ablation_tar_reward} describes the ablation study on TAR rewards, involving $\text{TAR}_\mathrm{sIoU}$, $\text{TAR}_\mathrm{num}$, and $\text{TAR}_\mathrm{refine}$.
+In all rows, $\text{TAR}_\mathrm{sIoU}$ is always employed because it is a soft IoU constraint applied to timestamp anchors.
+Omitting it may generate an overly wide time span and only slightly narrow it at each step. $\text{TAR}_\mathrm{num}$ is very useful, since omitting it the model may generate an excessive number of timestamp anchors, resulting in worse performance as shown in the first two rows.
+With $\text{TAR}_\mathrm{sIoU}$, adding $\text{TAR}_\mathrm{num}$ achieves an R1@0.7 of 47.9.
+Combining all components reaches the highest 50.2, demonstrating their complementary effect.

-\textbf{Impact of Three-Stage Training Strategy.} As shown in Table~\ref{tab:cot_grpo_ablation}, incorporating our high-quality CoT data for supervised fine-tuning significantly improves the model's temporal grounding ability during GRPO training.
-Training with reinforcement learning alone yields only 45.9 R1@0.7, and using chain-of-thought (CoT) supervision alone in supervised fine-tuning (SFT) still limits the model’s ability to understand videos.
-However, when reinforcement learning is further applied on top of the SFT-trained model, both reasoning ability and video comprehension improve, leading to the final performance of 50.2 R1@0.7 and 61.1 mIoU.

-\textbf{Soft IoU vs Standard IoU.} We compared soft IoU with the standard IoU, and Figure~\ref{fig:comp_siou} shows that the proposed sIoU leads to more stable training and better performance.